 This katsu chicken recipe really is easy to make: just be sure to pat dry the chicken before breading them.

-Prep the chicken: Season both sides of chicken breasts with salt and pepper.
+Step 1- Prep the chicken.
+Season both sides of chicken breasts with salt and pepper.
 Drizzle with the soy sauce.

-Bread the chicken: Place the flour, eggs, and bread crumbs in three separate bowls.
-First coat the chicken with flour, shaking off any excess from it.
-Then dunk it in the egg, remove excess, then dip it in the panko mix, pressing down slightly so the crumbs adhere to the chicken.
+Step 2- Bread the chicken.
+Place the flour, eggs, and bread crumbs in three shallow bowls.
+First dredge the chicken with flour, shaking off any excess from it.
+Then dunk it in the egg, remove excess, then dip it in the panko crumbs, pressing down slightly so the crumbs adhere to the chicken.

-Fry the chicken: Add some oil to a large skillet and place it over medium-high heat.
+Step 3-Fry the chicken.
+Add some oil to a large skillet and place it over medium-high heat.
 When the oil becomes hot, add the breaded chicken cutlets and cook each side for 3 to 4 minutes or until golden brown.

 Tips to make the best recipe

-Use other cuts of chicken.
-While chicken breasts are preferred, tenderloins or thighs can work, but you’d need to adjust the cooking time.
+- Use other cuts of chicken.
+While chicken breasts are preferred, chicken tenderloins or chicken thighs can work, but you’d need to adjust the cooking time.

-Always monitor the temperature of the cooking oil.
-We use a thermometer to check the temperature and ensure it is always between 350-375F to prevent it from over or under-cooking.
+- Always monitor the temperature of the cooking oil.
+We use an instant-read thermometer to check the temperature and ensure it is always between 350-375F to prevent it from over or under-cooking.

 To store: Place leftovers in airtight containers and store them in the refrigerator for up to 4-5 days.